Heart Disease: Major Causes and Natural Support Strategies

 This test identifies twice as many people at risk than routine cholesterol tests, including those with inherited risk factors who often develop premature heart disease.

 Like routine tests, the VAP Test measures total cholesterol, HDL (“good” cholesterol), LDL (“bad” cholesterol), and triglycerides.
-But the VAP Test also measures cholesterol subclasses that play important roles in the development of heart disease (12).
+However, the VAP Test also measures cholesterol subclasses that play important roles in the development of heart disease (12).

 This additional information allows your doctor to improve the detection of heart disease risk from about 40% to 90% and provides a foundation for patient-specific treatment plans.
 We offer the VAP test along with our entire cardiovascular biomarker analysis in the CardioPower test.